scto/koog/CONTRIBUTING.md

 You can import this project into IDEA, but you have to delegate build actions to Gradle (in Preferences -> Build, Execution, Deployment -> Build Tools -> Gradle -> Build and run).

+**Note:** Please make sure you have Node.js installed to build Kotlin/JS targets.

 ## Running tests

 Please find more information in the [TESTING.md](TESTING.md).